-Braille House, a voluntary association of people specialising in tactile literacy for people who are blind or have low vision, has developed a tactile support mechanism to help in using the QR code contact tracing system required by most states and territories to sign into organisations.
+Braille House, is a voluntary association of people specialising in tactile literacy for people who are blind or have low vision.
+They have developed a tactile support mechanism, to help in.
+Using the QR code contact tracing system, required by most states and territories, to sign into organisations.

 The QR Code tactile indicator works through the use of a sticker with braille that is placed over the QR Code that reads: “Please scan the QR code below” and has a tactile square to indicate where the QR Code is.
 This allows people who are blind or have low vision to independently complete the QR code contact tracing sign-in process.